Piero24/B.R.I.O.S./docs/CONTRIBUTING.md

-# 🤝 Contributing to Bleissant
+# 🤝 Contributing to 🥐 B.R.I.O.S.

-Thank you for considering contributing to Bleissant!
+Thank you for considering contributing to B.R.I.O.S.
+(Bluetooth Reactive Intelligent Operator for Croissant Safety)!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents